Diane Varsi: Personal life

 While in Hollywood, Varsi was known for being unglamorous, wearing no makeup or expensive clothes.
 She avoided Hollywood parties and was quoted as saying: "I'd rather meet Aldous Huxley than Clark Gable."
 Her fellow Fox actors remembered her as "a frightened, birdlike girl who was bewildered by her sudden success" and as "disillusioned by the way certain studio officials treated her".
 She dated Russ Tamblyn, her co-star in Peyton Place, following the film's release.

 From November 26, 1956, to August 29, 1958, Varsi was married to James Dickson, whom she made her manager while working as an actress.
 She then married Michael Hausman on May 21, 1961; they had a daughter, Willo.

 Death

 On November 19, 1992 in Los Angeles, Varsi died of respiratory failure at the age of 54.
+She also suffered from Lyme disease.
 She is buried at Mount Tamalpais Cemetery in San Rafael, California.